Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/for-loops/_index.md

 ---
 _db_id: 712
-ready: true
-title: 'Assessment: For loops'
-topic_needs_review: true
 content_type: project
-submission_type: link
 flavours:
 - any_language
+ready: true
+submission_type: link
+title: 'Assessment: For loops'
 ---

 Many people do pattern matching instead of understanding.
 Here are some common things that will be tested